-- asset allocation is the primary driver of long-term returns; - risk-taking is necessary to achieve return, but not all investment risks are rewarded with a risk premium; - equity risk, credit risk and illiquidity are the primary sources of rewarded investment risk and hence the primary sources of long-term investment returns; - risks that do not have an expected reward (ie a risk premium) should generally be avoided, hedged or diversified away; - investment markets are not always efficient and there may be opportunities for good active managers to add value; - the trustees consider environmental, social and governance (ESG) factors when making investment decisions and the trustees believe that they could be one area of market inefficiency where managers may be able to improve risk-adjusted returns by taking account of ESG factors; - however, investment managers who can consistently spot and profitably exploit market inefficiencies and opportunities are difficult to find and have higher fees and therefore passive management, where available, is usually better value for Members; and - investment management costs and trading costs have a significant impact on long-term performance and therefore obtaining value for money from the investments is important.
+- asset allocation is the primary driver of long-term returns; - risk-taking is necessary to achieve return, but not all investment risks are rewarded with a risk premium; - equity risk, credit risk and illiquidity are the primary sources of rewarded investment risk and hence the primary sources of long-term investment returns; - risks that do not have an expected reward (ie a risk premium) should generally be avoided, hedged or diversified away; - investment markets are not always efficient and there may be opportunities for good active managers to add value; - the trustees consider environmental, social and governance ("ESG") factors when making investment decisions and the trustees believe that they could be one area of market inefficiency where managers may be able to improve risk-adjusted returns by taking account of ESG factors; - the transition to a low carbon economy presents risks and opportunities for the Plan's investment returns.
+Mitigating the risks and seeking out the opportunities offers the potential to enhance the Plan's investment returns; - however, investment managers who can consistently spot and profitably exploit market inefficiencies and opportunities are difficult to find and have higher fees and therefore passive management, where available, is usually better value for Members; and - investment management costs and trading costs have a significant impact on long-term performance and therefore obtaining value for money from the investments is important. - long-term net risk-adjusted investment returns may be improved by investing in illiquid assets.
+In line with this belief, we have previously tried to add an illiquid allocation to the default strategy, though were unable to do so due to operational constraints at the time.
+As a result, investments in the DC default arrangement do not currently include illiquid assets.
+However, with the support of our investment adviser, we intend to consider investment in illiquid assets when we next review the default strategy.